Email FacebookTwitterMenu burgerClose thin

 3. Not Preparing for the Unexpected

-Life happens and everyone experiences their share of financial setbacks at some point.
-The car breaks down or the refrigerator goes out and suddenly you’ve got to cover an extra expense of several hundred or even several thousand dollars.
-The money that you were planning to put in your savings account suddenly gets swallowed up by something else or worse, you end up charging it to a credit card.
+Life happens, and everyone experiences their share of financial setbacks at some point.
+Maybe your car breaks down or the refrigerator goes out.
+Suddenly, you have to cover an extra expense of several hundred or even several thousand dollars.
+The money that you were planning to put in your savings account suddenly gets swallowed up by something else, or worse, you end up charging it to a credit card.

 4. Staying in Debt